nizzaneela/Programming_error_explanation/README.md

 100	0.016277	1371985	144107	710
 ```

-It is the tMRCA from the end of the simulation that is used as the time of stable coalescence, so the code removes basal lineages that do not have active sampled infections at the end of simulation (day 100), even if the lineages do have active sampled infections at the end of sampling period (infection 50,000).
+The tMRCA from the end of the simulation is used as the time of stable coalescence, so the code removes basal lineages that do not have active sampled infections at the end of simulation (day 100), even if the lineages do have active sampled infections at the end of sampling period (infection 50,000).

-By removing basal lineages that do not have active sampled infections at the end of the simulation, and retaining those that do, the code filters out basal lineages that did not undergo early rapid growth, so that the MRCA of the retained lineages is more likely to be associated with a superspreading event, and thus more likely to have a basal polytomy.
+By removing basal lineages that do not have active sampled infections at the end of the simulation, and retaining those that do, the code filters out basal lineages that did not undergo early rapid growth, so that the MRCA of the retained lineages is more likely to be associated with an early superspreading event, and thus more likely to have a basal polytomy.

 Additionally, the `main` function in the script [stableCoalescence_cladeAnalysis.py](https://github.com/sars-cov-2-origins/multi-introduction/blob/78ec9e3b90215267b45ed34be2720566b7398b77/FAVITES-COVID-Lite/scripts/stableCoalescence_cladeAnalysis.py) restores basal lineages if their MRCA is sufficiently close to that of the retained lineages.
 ```